ForceANatur/restoration-mod-fans_addons/README.md

 This is a couple of edits to Restoration Mod fitted for my liking.
 These range from minor weapon tweaks to new features such as mutators.

+This branch is a build of the addons before the dev-epicness merge.
+Branch will likly be abandoned when Restoration Mod 13.0 comes out.

 # Changes:

 Vanilla units spawn across most factions.
 Don't like the look of them?
 Use a mod!